 Another type of countertop we offer is a laminate benchtop.
 It is a good alternative to solid timber.
 Laminate perfectly mimics the appearance of more expensive finishes, making it a great low-budget option.

-Laminate benchtops are resistant to wear, scratches, boiling water, stains and moderate heat.
+Laminate benchtops are resistant to wear, scratches, water, stains and moderate heat.
 We have an extensive range of colours, patterns and finishes, making them an ideal benchtop material.
 A simple wipe-down will remove stains and dirt, and a mild detergent for tougher stains.

-Don’t use steel wool or abrasive cleaners as they’ll damage the surface in no time.
-Extreme heat can also deform a laminate countertop and sharp objects can cause unsightly lines or pockmarks.
-However, if your kitchen routine prevents these from happening, it’s a great value for your investment.
-If you’re not sure, you can speak with our designer about it.
+Don't use steel wool or abrasive cleaners, as they'll damage the surface in no time.
+Extreme heat can also deform a laminate countertop, and sharp objects can cause unsightly lines or pockmarks.
+However, if your kitchen routine prevents these from happening, it's a great value for your investment.
+If you're not sure, you can speak with our designer about it.

 Laminate Benchtops